theanalyst/revolver/README.md

   account

-  At present after loading `pushbullet.el`, selecting a region and calling M-x `pb/send-region` will prompt for a post title which will send the selection along with the title as a note to your android device.
+  At present after loading `pushbullet.el`, selecting a region and calling M-x `pb/send-note` will send the region as a note prompting for a title, if region is inactive entire buffer is sent

-  I'm very much a rookie when it comes to Emacs Lisp, comments\free PRs\brickbats are always welcome.